AndrewCromar/websites/README.md

 # Website
 Source code for [my website](https://andrewcromar.org/).

+# Ideas
+- Grandma's Weekly Newspaper.
+- All projects page.
+- - Has tags like, in progress, finished, given up, and more.

 # To Do
 - [x] Move all files from "./onyx" to src.
 - [x] Make a folder for pages and have index.html redirect to "./pages/home.html".